Poetry Workshop for High Schoolers @ 92Y

 are comfortable giving and receiving critical feedback

-The Art of Framing: Image, Ekphrasis, and Building a Poetic Lineage
+The Art of Framing: Ekphrasis and The Image

 The word ekphrasis comes from the Greek for “to describe” & usually (in poetry) refers to a poet’s vivid description / interpretation of a work of art.
-This workshop will use the ekphrastic poem to redefine & expand the possibilities of imagery in our work.
-Over four weekly sessions, we will read & engage with artists/poets such as Morgan Parker, Angel Nafis, William Carlos Williams, Rickey Laurentiis, Beyoncé, Lorna Simpson, Wangechi Mutu, EJ Koh, and others.
-We will discuss the importance of developing an artistic lineage & use conversations around ekphrasis to build our own archive of literary influences.
+Over the course of four weekly sessions, we will look at the ekphrastic poem to redefine & expand the possibilities of imagery in our work.

 I Didn't Come Here To Make Friends: On Diction, Sound, & Tone